adrianotavares/cpuminer-m1/readme.md

 ## Licença

-Este projeto utiliza o CPUMiner-Multi, que é software livre.
-Consulte as licenças dos componentes para mais detalhes.
+Este projeto é um build do CPUMiner-Multi, que é um software livre sob a licença GPLv2.

 ## Contribuições